Plutonomicon/plutarch-plutus/GUIDE.md

 punsafeConstant .
 PLC.Some .
 PLC.ValueOf PLC.DefaultUniString .
 Txt.pack
 ```

-(it&#39;s even pointfree!)
+(it's even pointfree!)

-And that&#39;s _exactly_ what the `IsString` implementation of `Term s PString` does.
+And that's _exactly_ what the `IsString` implementation of `Term s PString` does.
 That is how your string literals end up as plutus core built in strings.

 One more, how about something complex - `DefaultUniProtoList`.
 This is a builtin list.
 But what is the element type?
-Well, you&#39;ll have to specify that yourself!
+Well, you'll have to specify that yourself!
 You use `DefaultUniApply` to &quot;apply&quot; a type (from the default universe) over `DefaultUniProtoList`-

 ```haskell
 import qualified PlutusCore as PLC